medibloc/panacea-core/.gitbook/resources/incentivized-testnet.md

   - Transaction fees
   - For details, please see the [Validator FAQ](https://hub.cosmos.network/main/validators/validator-faq.html#what-is-the-incentive-to-stake).
 - Each validator receives the incentive on the Mainnet in proportion to the rewards they earned on the Testnet.
-  - If a validator earned the rewards `R = F - 100000` MED on the Testnet,
-  - the validator will receive the incentive on the Mainnet as the following formula:
+  - If a validator earned the rewards `R = F - 100000` MED on the Testnet, the validator will receive the incentive on the Mainnet as the following formula:
     ```
     incentive = total_pie * (R_k / (R_1 + R_2 + ... + R_n))
     ```
 	- for `n` validators whose `R_k` is `> 0`
   - The `total_pie` is `1,000,000` MED (can be changed).
 - If all validators operate their node without any downtime and malicious behaviors, all of them will get the same amount of incentives.
-- If a validator misses some block provisions or behave maliciously (such as double signing),
-  - they cannot earn full amount of block rewards minted during the Testnet period.
-  - they can be slashed.
-  - For details, please see the [Validator FAQ](https://hub.cosmos.network/main/validators/validator-faq.html#what-are-the-slashing-conditions)
+- If a validator misses some block provisions or behave maliciously (such as double signing), they cannot earn full amount of block rewards minted during the Testnet period.
+Or, they can be slashed.
+Thus, their incentives on the Mainnet will be decreased.
+For details, please see the [Validator FAQ](https://hub.cosmos.network/main/validators/validator-faq.html#what-are-the-slashing-conditions).
 - Validators whose `R_k` is `<= 0` will not get any incentive on the Mainnet.